-The key to making the choice to home birth
+The key to making the choice to out of hospital birth

 We like The Business of being born, by Rikki Lake, and Gloria Lemay’s birth video to get a visual of home birth/Birth House as well as some free births on Youtube.
 There are also lots of home birth moms that would love to chat with you about there births.

 Things to think through before you make your choice: